Excerpted imagery from photography by Kris Saknussemm

 "Make sure my dancers are properly covered up for every performance.
 You make a mistake and I get fined, and it comes out of your salary.
 You make a second, and it's your job."

 I leaned forward to shake his hand, then withdrew under his glare.
 "I guarantee you will not be fined as long as I'm on the job, sir."

 "Now, go tell the bookkeeper you're getting six dollars a week."

-"Thank you," I said, knowing that if my cousin wasn't one of Coleman's most trusted gambling runners, I would never have had such an opportunity.
+"Thank you," I said, knowing if my cousin wasn't one of Coleman's most trusted gambling runners, I would never have had such an opportunity.

 "And, Robert, if I get one complaint that you're taking advantage of your position, I will do more than just fire you."

 John Larson Coleman, at six and a half feet and close to three hundred unforgiving pounds, with a large, black, waxed handlebar mustache, broad cheeks and cigar smoke raging from between his thick lips, was an imposing figure with a fearful street reputation.

 Coleman Hall was the largest and most flamboyant dance hall in midtown Manhattan, which boasted the greatest concentration of saloons, brothels, gambling parlors, dance halls, and "clip" joints in the city that horrified reformers called "Satan's Circus."
 As late as 1885, it was estimated at least half of the buildings in the Circus were devoted to some form of depravity and, at the beginning of the twentieth century, it had become considerably worse.

 Regency Hall was five blocks away and rumored to be owned by various city politicians connected to Tammany Hall, the most corrupt political machine in New York City, and therefore the entire country.